-Recently, a Gypsy Moth (Mike Pirie), Hawker Fury (Graham Donaldson) and Supermarine Walrus (Jim Wilson) took to the air.
+Recently, a Gypsy Moth (MP), Hawker Fury (GD) and Supermarine Walrus (JW) took to the air.
 All three flew successfully and graced the skies around Kerloch field.
 Click on the pic for more.
-Incidentally, you can read up on Mike's build further down this page.

 (Photos: Brian Cullen & Derek Robertson)

-Well, the first event for a long time took place on Saturday 15th May in the shape of the Breakfast Fly In.
 Normally an early season opener this was delayed by a few weeks, but it was great to get an event calendar back underway.
 Held at Kerloch Flying Field, the near adjacent Knockburn Cafe was well placed to provide bacon rolls for the early birds before flying began.
-A super session was had by all and it was fantastic to see a healthy turn out of members.
-Click on the pick for more....

 Easing of lockdown restrictions meant that, as the wind was favourable, a trip to the Cairn O'Mount, the iconic soaring site for the north east anyway, was on the cards.
 A good turnout too!!